4-Month Sleep Regression: Your Survival Guide Is Here

 4 month sleep regression

 Sleep regressions can feel like they happen overnight because, most of the time, they do!
-For example, your baby is snoozing normally one day.
-Then, all of a sudden, they aren't.
+Your baby is snoozing normally one day, and then, all of a sudden, they aren't.

 A night or two of unusual wake-ups is unlikely to be considered a regression.
 After all, everyone has a bad night's sleep every now and then, and babies are no exception.